 with:public #RtGW (or RtGW without the #)

+and get my four waves.
 For some reason the Fourth wave didn't show up and that was too bad, because I had questions about the opening keynote.

 Instead I started back over to wave #1 and deleted my content to put questions up for the keynote.